Erastova-group/ClayCode/docs/YAML.md

 System specifications YAML file

-The first section contains general parameters that are required for the model construction.[^2] If the directives in the optional section are not given by the user, `ClayCode` will use default values.
+The first section contains general parameters that are required for the model construction.

-[^2]: Currently only dioctahedral 2:1 unit cell type available
+If the directives in the optional section are not given by the user, `ClayCode` will use default values.

 ```yaml
 # =============================================================================